lefeck/nms-automatic-deployment/README.md

 | Ubuntu      | 22.04                           | x86_64     |
 | Ubuntu      | 20.04                           | x86_64     |

-if you have other question, you can click on the link[Technical Specifications](https://docs.nginx.com/nginx-management-suite/tech-specs/) to find out more about the features.
+if you have other question, you can click on the link [Technical Specifications](https://docs.nginx.com/nginx-management-suite/tech-specs/) to find out more about the features.

 ## Utilities required: